Skip to content

 5. Re-enable add-ins one at a time to identify the culprit.

-We tested this process on a machine with 8 installed add-ins.
-The Grammarly for Outlook add-in was causing the 0x80048002 error.
-Updating Grammarly to the latest version fixed the conflict.
+On machines with many installed add-ins, the Grammarly for Outlook add-in is a known trigger for the 0x80048002 error.
+Updating Grammarly to the latest version fixes the conflict.

 #Repairing Corrupted PST Files